-If the student chooses one of the tracks then his/her diploma will reflect this; for example if the specialization in Geological Sciences is chosen then the student's diploma will indicate a it Ph.D. in Computational Science - Geological Sciences.
+If the student chooses one of the tracks then his/her diploma will reflect this; for example if the specialization in Geological Sciences is chosen then the student's diploma will indicate as "Ph.D. in Computational Science - Geological Sciences".
+The student's supervisory committee will advise the student on the coursework necessary necessary for a particular specialization.